ClementNerma/NightOS/docs/technical/processes.md

 The base and system processes are called _low-level processes_, while application and worker ones are called _userland processes_.

+You can find the implementation details of processes in the [kernel document](../specs/kernel/processes.md).

 ## User permissions

 Each process is ran as a specific user, which determines the maximum allowed scope for [controller requests](controller.md), and with a list of initial permissions (the ones given to the application).